-On the Sandbanks peninsula, the four star Haven Hotel is your best bet, with an award winning restaurant overlooking the busy entrance to the distant Poole harbour, and a bar with equally impressive views of the Swanage chain ferry going back and forth.
-The Haven has a good sized health club too.
+On the Sandbanks peninsula, the 4-Star Haven Hotel is your best bet, with an award-winning restaurant overlooking the busy entrance to the distant Poole harbour, and a bar with equally impressive views of the Swanage chain ferry going back and forth.
+The Haven has a good-sized health club too.

-Down the road in Bournemouth, the Highcliff Marriott hotel is a solid four star choice on top of the cliff with a good sized swimming pool and great views over to the Isle of Wight.
+Down the road in Bournemouth, the Highcliff Marriott hotel is a solid 4-Star choice on top of the cliff with a good-sized swimming pool and great views over to the Isle of Wight.
 It is also centrally located right next to the pier and the gardens.

 In the less attractive town of Poole, which was bombed horribly in the war, the quaint quayside remains and is a lovely place to sit and watch the boats.
 The Sunseeker dock is just across the water, allowing you to spy on workmen creating mega yachts.
 The rest of the town is not so pretty, and much of the town centre made up of a hideous 60’s concrete shopping centre.
 The Hotel Du Vin is a good choice here.

 For a more boutique feel, The Pig on the beach is a chain ferry and short drive away from Sandbanks and offers a shabby chic country house vibe with excellent views and local food.

 The Cliff in Canford Cliffs is probably our favourite bar for an evenings drinks, with a cosy fireside atmosphere and a nice beer garden, Harry’s in the centre of Canford Cliffs is also worth a look in too.
 For views, choose the beer gardens at Salterns Hotel on Salterns Marina and the Sandbanks Hotel right on the beach.